Adapted Wasserstein distance between the laws of SDEs: Abstract

 \section{Abstract}

-We consider the adapted optimal transport problem between the laws of Markovian stochastic differential equations (SDE) and establish the optimality of the synchronous coupling between these laws.
-The proof of this result is based on time-discretisation and reveals an interesting connection between the synchronous coupling and the celebrated discrete-time Knothe--Rosenblatt rearrangement.
+We consider the bicausal optimal transport problem between the laws of scalar time-homogeneous stochastic differential equations, and we establish the optimality of the synchronous coupling between these laws.
+The proof of this result is based on time-discretisation and reveals a novel connection between the synchronous coupling and the celebrated discrete-time Knothe--Rosenblatt rearrangement.
 We also prove a result on equality of topologies restricted to a certain subset of laws of continuous-time processes.
+We complement our main results with examples showing how the optimal coupling may change in path-dependent and multidimensional settings.